 In a general lease for land or buildings, lease terms that are contrary to or reduce certain statutory protections or rights granted to the tenant under the Land Lease and Building Lease Law are void.
 These statutory protections and rights include the following:

-The tenant may be deprived of the protections and rights under the first and fourth items listed above under a Fixed-Term Land Lease, and of the protections and rights under the first and second items under a Fixed-Term Building Lease.
+Under a Fixed-Term Land Lease, the tenant may be deprived of the protections and rights listed in the above-mentioned first and fourth items, whereas it may be deprived of the protections and rights listed in the first and second items under a Fixed-Term Building Lease.

-The initial term of a land lease for owning a building is required by law to be at least 30 years, and tends to range from 30 years to 50 years, except where the land lease is a Category 3 Fixed-Term Land Lease.
+As detailed in 6.2 Types of Commercial Leases, the initial term of a land lease for owning a building is required by law to be at least 30 years, and tends to range from 30 years to 50 years – except where the land lease is a Category 3 Fixed-Term Land Lease.

 Building leases are typically for a much shorter term.
-Office space leases are often for a short term (most commonly two to five years), while building leases for retail or commercial facilities tend to be longer and could be for ten to 20 years.
+Office space leases are often for a short term (most commonly two to five years), whereas building leases for retail or commercial facilities tend to be longer (between ten and 20 years).

 Monthly payment is the most typical payment term.